SURGERY |

 Before Surgery: Preparation Phase

-Your podiatrist will conduct a thorough evaluation, which may include a physical exam, imaging studies (such as X-rays, MRI, or CT scans), and a detailed review of your medical history.
+Podiatrist will conduct a thorough evaluation, which may include a physical exam, imaging studies (such as X-rays, MRI, or CT scans) and a detailed review of your medical history.

 During this visit, you’ll discuss your diagnosis, surgical options, expected outcomes, and any potential risks or complications.
-If you have underlying medical conditions like diabetes, arthritis, or circulatory issues, your care will be coordinated with your primary physician or relevant specialists to ensure the safest possible outcome.
+If you have underlying medical conditions like diabetes, arthritis, or circulatory issues, we will be coordinated with your primary physician or relevant specialists to ensure the safest possible outcome.

 You will receive specific instructions to prepare for surgery.
 These may include: